Birkhoff strata of Sato Grassmannian and algebraic curves: Stratum . Family of centered normal rational curves

-\end{lem} {\bf Proof} Proof is similar to that of Lemma \ref{lembigcell}.
-The constants $C^l_{jk}$ are given by (\ref{bigcellstructcoeff}) with $j,k,l=1,2,3,\dots$ . $\square$ As the consequence of this Lemma one gets \begin{prop} The stratum $\Sigma_0$ with $S=\{-1,1,2,3,\dots \}$ contains the subset $W_0$ closed with respect to pointwise multiplication, i.e. $W_0(H)\cdot W_0(H) \subset W_0(H)$.
-Elements of $W_0$ are vector spaces with basis $\langle p_i \rangle_i$ with $H^i_j$ obeying the constraints (\ref{algcoeff-modbig}).
-Algebraically the subspace $W_0$ is the infinite family of infinite-dimensional commutative associative algebras $A_{\Sigma_0}$ without unity element. \end{prop} {\bf Proof } Proof is analogous to that of Proposition \ref{W0W0CW0}. $\square$ Algebra $A_{\Sigma_0}$ with fixed $H^i_j$ is a polynomial algebra since
+\begin{prop} The stratum $\Sigma _{0}$ with $S=\{-1,1,2,3,\dots \}$ contains the subset $W_{0}$ of points for which the corresponding subbundle $ TB_{W_{0}}$ formed by fibers closed with respect to pointwise multiplication.
+The fibers are vector spaces with basis $\langle p_{i}\rangle _{i}$ with $H_{j}^{i}$ obeying the constraints (\ref {algcoeff-modbig}).
+Algebraically the subbundle $TB_{W_{0}}$ is the infinite family of infinite-dimensional commutative associative algebras $ A_{\Sigma _{0}}$ without unity element. \end{prop}